Liberty University sues ex-president Jerry Falwell Jr. for concealing affair | Politics

 It said Falwell, 58, breached his duties by refusing to disclose his and his wife Becki's relationship with the attendant, and negotiating a higher salary and severance package when he knew the affair could damage the school.
 Liberty said Falwell improperly mixed his university duties with his personal life despite knowing that "infidelity, immodesty, and acceptance of a loose lifestyle would stand in stark contrast to the conduct expected of leaders at Liberty."

-Falwell did not immediately respond to a text and a voice message on Friday seeking comment.
-Lawyers who have represented Falwell in recent litigation could not immediately be reached or did not immediately respond to requests for comment.
+In a statement, Falwell called the lawsuit "an attempt to defame me and discredit my record," and said he had "always abided by the requirements that applied to everyone on the University staff.
+"This lawsuit is full of lies and half truths, and I assure you that I will defend myself against it with conviction," he added.

 Falwell resigned from Liberty last August, one day after the pool attendant, Giancarlo Granda, told Reuters https://www.reuters.com/investigates/special-report/usa-falwell-relationship that he had a multi-year sexual relationship with the Falwells.
+Falwell said the affair was only with his wife.
 Granda had met the Falwells in Miami in 2012, five years after Falwell became Liberty's president.
 Falwell had succeeded his late father Jerry Falwell Sr, the prominent televangelist and Liberty's founder.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)